 The Vermont Changemakers Table is a professional network for mission-driven young Vermonters committed to the future of Vermont and positive change.
-A collaboration between Vermont Businesses for Social Responsibility (VBSR) and the High Meadows Fund, applications are now being accepted for the 2017-2018 cohort.
-The group will meet quarterly in Montpelier for dinner, conversation and inspiration with Vermont thought leaders, with optional gatherings in Burlington, Montpelier and White River Junction.
-Applications are due August 21, 2017.
+A collaboration between Vermont Businesses for Social Responsibility (VBSR) and the High Meadows Fund, the group will meet quarterly for dinner, conversation and inspiration with Vermont thought leaders.

 What to Expect